2017 Philippines Football League

 The 2017 Philippines Football League was the inaugural season of the Philippines Football League (PFL), the professional football league of the Philippines.
 The league was officially launched on April 21, 2017, at Shangri-La at the Fort in Taguig, while the first match of the season was played on May 6.
 The PFL replaced the Metro Manila-based United Football League (UFL), which served as the country's de facto top-level football league from 2009 to 2016.
 The league was made up of 8 clubs: 6 from the UFL (Ceres, Global, JP Voltes, Kaya, Loyola Meralco Sparks, and Stallion) and 2 expansion teams (Davao Aguilas and Ilocos United).
 Each club played the others four times (a home-and-away quadruple round-robin format), twice at their home ground and twice at that of their opponents', for 28 games.
 The teams that finished the season in the top four entered a playoff tournament to determine the league's champion.

-The 2017 season was the only PFL season to feature a playoff finals.
+The 2017 season was the only PFL season to feature a playoff finals for the league champion.
 The top four teams of the league's regular season, which concluded on November 28, progressed to the playoff finals, dubbed as the Finals Series.
 The Finals Series was held between December 2 and 16 and consisted of a two-legged semifinals, a third-place playoff, and the final match.
 The final took place on December 16 at the Panaad Stadium in Bacolod, between Ceres–Negros and Global Cebu.
 Ceres–Negros won the match 4–1 and became the first club to win the PFL title.